chnm/relec-website/content/blog/2022-02-23-ministers.md

 The censuses from 1906 to 1936 each asked different questions about the  leadership of religious congregations.
 The inquiries about the religious leaders often provide the only name on the schedule, providing a human touch to otherwise numerical data.
 Therefore, the questions regarding ministers and clergy are helpful windows into individual congregations.

 In 1906, the Bureau asked for little information about the ministers.
 There was only one question on the schedule.
-The field simply asked for “Ministers (number of; salary)” and did not request any names of ministers.[^1] This question, however, was a new addition from the earlier questions from 1850–1890, just like other questions that expanded the inquiry of the Religious Census.
+The field simply asked for “Ministers (number of; salary)” and did not request any names of ministers. [^1] This question, however, was a new addition from the earlier questions from 1850–1890, just like other questions that expanded the inquiry of the Religious Census.
 The published reports focused on the ratio of ministers to organizations, of ministers to congregants, and on the salaries of ministers.

 In 1916, the Bureau included a Schedule for Ministers, sent to all clergy whose contact information could be found.
 This schedule asked for some information similar to questions included in the 1926 Census, though it was separated out.
 As stated in the published reports, “[t]he statistics of ministers were gathered by sending a card schedule to the ministers direct.
 The lists of ministers, with addresses, were obtained in most cases, as in the case of the churches, from various denominational publications.” [^2]

-{{< figure src="/blog-img/ministersimage1.png" caption="Figure 1.
+{{< figure src="/blog-img/ministersimage1.png" caption="Figure 3.
 List of questions included on the Schedule for Ministers, *Religious Bodies 1916*, 1:12." >}}

 The 1916 Census explicitly asked for the name of the ‘minister, priest, or rabbi’ who led the congregation, other churches they served, their salary, if they had any other occupation, date of ordination, age, and if they graduated from college or theological school.